 - Customer service for sqlsaturday.com when things didn’t work as expected (SpeedPASS is a good example here)

-- Rules on number of events, location, timing, branding, privacy and etc…
+- Red tape in form of rules on number of events, location, timing, branding, privacy and etc…

 As you can see from the Fig #2 and Fig #3, PASS involvement in SQL Saturday events organization was very limited.
-All events were run by local teams of organizers (most of the time with their own non-profit funding all the activities) that were working hard to solicit attendees, speakers, and sponsors.
+All events were run by local teams of organizers (most of the time with their own non-profit funding all the activities).
+Getting attendees, speakers, and sponsors is all hard work of local organizers.
 PASS has shielded itself from any financial/legal risks.
 All the risk was taken by the local SQL Saturday organizing team.
-All the headache of preparing and delivering the event, venue, logistics, and volunteering were done by local teams.
+All the headache of preparing and delivering the event, venue, logistics, and volunteering were done by local teams as well.

 P.S.
 Now that you know where PASS and SQL Saturday have “intersected”, you can be sure that SQL Saturday brand is going to live on, even if that takes a brand new website with new brand name – Data Saturdays.